justinfranken/TradingStratTester/README.md

   - **data_management**: Python file which tests the data_management functions.

 > [!CAUTION]
-> "To ensure the proper functionality of this project, it is necessary to have an **internet connection**.
+> To ensure the proper functionality of this project, it is necessary to have an **internet connection**.
 This allows the project template structure to download financial data directly from [Yahoo Finance](https://de.finance.yahoo.com/).
-Please note that no pre-downloaded financial data will be available on this GitHub page."
+Please note that no pre-downloaded financial data will be available on this GitHub page.

 ## Credits